bprcalifornia/.github/profile/README.md

   </p>
 </div>

+### Licensing

+By default, all Burbank Paranormal Research code is distributed under the [MIT License](https://choosealicense.com/licenses/mit/).
+You are free to use, embed, modify, etc. our code in any way you wish.

 ### Notable Repositories

 * [Automation](https://github.com/bprcalifornia/automation) - everything related to provisioning machines, configuring server environments, serving sites with Nginx, and general IT infrastructure scripts and resources